2018 Miami RedHawks football team

 The 2018 Miami RedHawks football team represented Miami University in the 2018 NCAA Division I FBS football season.
 They were led by fifth-year head coach Chuck Martin and played their home games at Yager Stadium in Oxford, Ohio as members of the East Division of the Mid-American Conference.
 They finished the season 6–6, 6–2 in MAC play to finish in a tie for second place in the East division.
 Despite being bowl eligible, they were not invited to a bowl game.

-Previous season

-The RedHawks finished the 2017 season 5–7, 4–4 in MAC play to finish in a tie for third place in the East Division.